Planning Permission for Orangery: Your Complete Guide

 When you have “Permitted Development Rights” you’re also free to proceed with things.
 They apply to single storey rear extensions between 3 metres and 6 metres (for an attached house) and 4 metres and 8 metres (for a detached house) built before 30th May 2019.

 For clarity on the issue, speak to the planning department at your local authority, or leave it to Eden Windows to sort out.
 If a planning application needs to be submitted we can also help with that.
-Book a 1 hour appointment today and let’s make your Christmas dream come true.
+Book a 1 hour appointment today.

 VISIT OUR GILLINGHAM SHOWROOM